 • unhealthy fats

-you’ll get results.
+You’ll get results.

-We can help you put a meal plan together that’s both full of foods you like and supportive of your goals.
+We can help you put together a meal plan that’s both full of foods you like and supportive of your goals.
 Go check out our intermittent fasting meal planning guide for everything you need to know and the next steps you can take.

 There are no calorie counts to nail or macros to hit with 14:10.
 Instead, we’d encourage you to listen to your body and follow your appetite cues.
 In other words, during your eating window, eat when you’re hungry and stop when you’re full.
 This does take practice, no doubt.
 But it’s a skill well worth getting good at.